 Which pair of earbuds is best for phone calls?

-This one seems like a bit of a draw.
 Sony added a feature to detect and boost the frequencies your voice is in when you’re speaking into the mic on the WF-1000XM4.
+However, as of November 19, 2021, 74% of respondents prefer the WF-1000XM3 microphone.
 Both models have useable microphones, but it’s a weak spot in both generations, especially compared to a company like Jabra, for instance.
 What do you think?

-In virtually every category the Sony WF-1000XM4 beats out the WF-1000XM3, except price.
-If you don’t need excellent ANC and you’re using an Apple iPhone (so you don’t have a use for the LDAC codec), save a few dollars and buy the WF-1000XM3.
-In fact, if you’re okay with refurbished products, you can grab the WF-1000XM3 refurbished for around $100.
+In virtually every category the Sony WF-1000XM4 beats out the WF-1000XM3, except for price and microphone.
+If you don’t need excellent ANC and you’re using an Apple iPhone (so you don’t have a use for the LDAC codec), save money and buy the WF-1000XM3, which can be found for as much as 50% less money.
+It offers a lot at that price point.